Kiran-Kapikad/Java_Practice/README.md

 # Java Programs

 Author - Kiran Kumar Kapikad

 This Repo contains the source code for the
-Exercise that we have done in the ATB7x batch
+Exercise that we have done in the ATB7x batch and other java codes practices

 - Core JAVA
 - OOPs